Christmas Conversation for an English Classroom

 Suggested Conversation Topics this Christmas-themed English Lesson

-You can play this in teams for a nice bit of in-class competition.
+You could play this in teams for a nice bit of in-class competition.

 How is this advert 'alternative'?
 Do they think it is a good advertisement?

-And what does it say about Scottish culture?
+What does this video say about Scottish culture?

 Optional Discussion | Alternative Langauge School